-University of Utah professor Paul Brooks, of the Geology and Geophysics department, has been named as the new program director of the Utah Experimental Program to Stimulate Competitive Research (EPSCoR).
+University of Utah professor Paul Brooks, from the Department of Geology and Geophysics, has been named as the new program director of the Utah Experimental Program to Stimulate Competitive Research (http://utepscor.org/) (EPSCoR).

 "Utah is poised to take a leading role in both basic research, to generate new knowledge, and in applied research, putting that knowledge to work addressing critical issues facing the economic development and environmental sustainability of the state in the future," said Brooks.